film screening and LIVE Q&A WITH LOCAL PRACTITIONERS

 The Film

-Doors open at 12:30pm and the film begins at 1:00pm.
-The film runs fifty-five minutes and brings together leading physicians, researchers, and women whose stories will be recognizable to most in the room.
+Doors open at 12:30pm, with the film beginning at 1:00pm.
+The (M) Factor 2: Before the Pause runs 55 minutes and brings together leading physicians, researchers, and women whose stories will be familiar to most in the room.

 The Q&A